-Pilates was developed close to a century ago by a physical educator known as Joseph Pilates.
+Pilates was developed close to a century ago by a physical educator, Joseph Pilates.

-The German inventor of the system believed that the health and fitness of both the mind and the body are intrinsically linked.
+The German inventor of the system believed that the mind and body’s health and fitness are intrinsically linked.

 The emphasis on breathing, intense mental focus, body awareness, and body control forms basic principles.